 Butternut squash is a delicious and versatile vegetable that can be roasted, toasted, mashed, sautéed, and, most notably, pureed into soup.
 It’s typically associated with the fall and winter seasons and its sweet taste makes it a wonderful, filling comfort food.
 In addition to its great taste and versatility, butternut

 In the dark days of winter, there is nothing like red to warm our hearts. . . and protect them, too.
 Here’s an in-depth look at four of the season’s reddest, healthiest choices among fruits and vegetables.

 Pomegranates A traditional symbol of Christmas in Greece, pomegranates are a good source of

-Uh-oh… you’re feeling those dread signs of a flu bug.
-Some of us, upon feeling that tickle deep in the throat, will opt for flu remedies involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
-And is it more effective than home flu remedies?
+Uh-oh… you’re feeling those dreaded signs of a flu bug.
+Some of us, upon feeling that tickle deep in the throat, will opt for flu treatments involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
+And is it really more effective than home flu remedies?

 Stress happens—whether we like it or not.
 While some strain is essential to our survival (it promotes the release of hormones needed to fight or run from our stressors), too much can cause a slew of nasty illnesses.
 Being under chronic stress boosts our risk of physical and psychological conditions,

 As the leaves change color and the air turns crisp and cool, some of Mother Nature’s most flavorful and colorful fruits and vegetables start to reach their peak.
 And even though technological advances allow us access to fall foods year-round, nothing beats the texture and flavor of these gems when

 Regardless of skin type, we all have three main layers that comprise our skin—the epidermis, dermis, and subcutis—plus many more sublayers that have multiple functions.
 The obvious function of the skin is protection.
 But the skin also stores water and fat, and it interacts with sunlight to ensure the production